 |Olympus E-M1« »||Y||stereo||mono||Y||-||micro||2.0||Y||-||-||Olympus E-M1|

 Studio photographers will appreciate that the Olympus E-M5 II (unlike the X100T) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-The E-M5 II is a recent model that features in the current product line-up of Olympus.
-In contrast, the X100T has been discontinued (but it can be found pre-owned on eBay).
-As a replacement in the same line of cameras, the X100T was succeeded by the Fujifilm X100F.
+Both the X100T and the E-M5 II have been discontinued, but can regularly be found used on eBay.
+The X100T was replaced by the Fujifilm X100F, while the E-M5 II was followed by the Olympus E-M5 III.
 Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Fujifilm and Olympus websites.

 So how do things add up?
 Is the Fujifilm X100T better than the Olympus E-M5 II or vice versa?
 Below is a summary of the relative strengths of each of the two contestants.